thewecanzone/Streams/README.md

 # Welcome to Our Streams!

-Everyday we stream!
+Everyday we stream on [Twitch](https://www.twitch.tv/sguthals)!
 Check out what we've been streaming below!

 ## 2019
 ### July